cvxgrp/qcqp/README.md

 ------------
 You should first install CVXPY, following the instructions [here](http://www.cvxpy.org/).
 If you already have CVXPY, make sure you have the latest version by running ``pip install --upgrade cvxpy``.

-To install QCQP, download the source, and run ``python setup.py install`` in the source directory.
+The simplest and recommended way of installing QCQP is to run ``pip install qcqp``.
-Installation via ``pip`` will soon be available.
+To install the package from source, run ``python setup.py install`` in the source directory.

 Example
 -------